A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 In different A/B testing software packages, you may see a column called:

-It usually shows you some percentage between 0 and 100% and determines how statistically significant the results are.
+It usually shows a percentage between 0 and 100% and indicates how statistically significant the results are.

 What does it all mean?